-Note: If progress bars are of equal length and the bootstrap finishes quickly, a problem has occurred.
+• If progress bars of each puppet run are of equal length and the bootstrap finishes quickly, a problem has occurred.
 This is most likely due to an error in SIMP configuration.
 Refer to the previous step and make sure that all configuration options are correct.